-Abstract - The effect of the edge contraction on the theory and applications of graphs is considered in this article.
-A minimum number of borders must be determined to reduce the (total) dominance number in a graph.
-We show that at most three are the two numbers for each diagram.
-In view of this result, the diagrams are classified and defined by (total) dominance contractions.
-The next article includes the concept of flat graphs, linked graphs, path dominance, graphic cycles and few features.
-We have also expanded our research into reverse applications for graphics and domains.
+Abstract - In this paper we consider the effect of edge contraction on the Dominance Contraction Survey on Theory and Applications of Graphs.
+In order to reduce the (total) dominance number of a graph, we determine a minimum number of borders that must be contracted.
+We show that the two numbers for each diagram are at most three.
+In light of this outcome, graphs are graded and defined by their (total) number of dominance contractions The next article includes the notion of dominating planar graphs, linked graphs, edge dominance of paths, associated graph cycles and few characteristics.
+Likewise, we have extended our research on inverse graphic and domain-based applications.

-Key Word ds-Domination, Total Domination, Domination Contraction Number.
-X
+Key Words - Domination, Total Domination, Domination Contraction Number.